Leiren/Npanel/README.md

 A user interface designed to implement the **[Trojan-Go](https://github.com/p4gefau1t/trojan-go) API** to manage users or monitor the server,

 * Supports trojan-tcp and trojan-ws
-* Thanks to continues suggestions form community specially I keep falling behind the progress of releasing nodes and routers update, but Ill keep working on it full time to make all the requested features possible. next update will be released in a few days

 ![image](https://user-images.githubusercontent.com/123581768/221713162-05470cbf-f118-44f5-ac91-af825c42a229.png)